 Get off at Jeju University and take the Intercity Bus 475 (Route 1117, 5 minutes).

 Get off at the entrance of the Gwaneumsa Trail, and you can see Gwaneumsa campsite.

 Hitchhiking is doable, especially during the weekends.
 The parking lot was full of cars.
 You can park there for a small fee.

 When we were there, some taxis were waiting to bring back hikers to the city.
 The fare should be around 10000 – 15000 won (about 10 €) to the nearby Jeju City.

 The Seongpanak trail is insanely popular, and during our hike it felt too crowded.
 It is the longest trail at 9.6 km, but it is also much more gentle than the previous one.

-Officially, you need 4 hours and a half to get to the top.
+The Hallasan National Park recommends four hours and a half to get to the top.

 - Bring your food and water, there’s no shop on the trails and places to get water are limited.

 - Jeju is famous for its wind.
 It might be cold up there so you’d better come equipped.

 - Don’t forget sunscreen.
 Although most of both trails are under the shades, when you get closer to the top there won’t be any trees.